 About

-He earned a B.A. in Philosophy and Comparative Literature from St. John’s College and an M.A. from Harvard University.
-At Harvard, he served in multiple instructional roles, including teaching fellow and writing tutor, and mentored graduate students and postdoctoral scholars.
-Prior to graduate study, he undertook several years of formal Zen monastic training, cultivating disciplined inquiry and sustained reflection.
+Jack earned a B.A. in Philosophy and Comparative Literature from St. John’s College and an M. Div from Harvard Divinity School.
+At Harvard, he served in multiple instructional roles, including teaching fellow and writing tutor.
+He also mentored graduate students and postdoctoral scholars.
+Prior to graduate study, he undertook several years of formal Zen monastic training which helped cultivate a disciplined approach to self-inquiry.
 That formation continues to shape his mentorship: deliberate, exacting, and attentive to the intellectual and personal clarity that serious writing demands.